wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/vs-storage-aspnet5-getting-started-tables.md

 The **Add Connected Services** operation installs the appropriate NuGet packages to access Azure storage in your project and adds the connection string for the storage account to your project configuration files.

-For more general information about using Azure table storage, see [How to use Table storage from .NET](/documentation/articles/storage-dotnet-how-to-use-tables).
+For more general information about using Azure Table storage, see [How to use Table storage from .NET](/documentation/articles/storage-dotnet-how-to-use-tables).

 To get started, you first need to create a table in your storage account.
 We'll show you how to create an Azure table in code.
 We'll also show you how to perform basic table and entity operations, such as adding, modifying, reading and reading table entities.
 The samples are written in C\# code and use the Azure Storage Client Library for .NET.

-**NOTE:** Some of the APIs that perform calls out to Azure storage in ASP.NET 5 are asynchronous.
-See [async hronous Programming with Async and Await](http://msdn.microsoft.com/zh-cn/library/hh191443.aspx) for more information.
+**NOTE** - Some of the APIs that perform calls out to Azure storage in ASP.NET 5 are asynchronous.
+See [Asynchronous Programming with Async and Await](http://msdn.microsoft.com/zh-cn/library/hh191443.aspx) for more information.
 The code below assumes Async programming methods are being used.

 ## Access tables in code

 To access tables in ASP.NET 5 projects, you need to include the following items to any C# source files that access Azure table storage.

-1. Make sure the namespace declarations at the top of the C# file include these `using` statements.
+1. Make sure the namespace declarations at the top of the C# file include these **using** statements.

 	    using Microsoft.Framework.Configuration;
 	    using Microsoft.WindowsAzure.Storage;